Anglo-Swedish war of 1810–1812

-During the Napoleonic Wars until 1810, Sweden and Great Britain were allies in the war against Napoleon.
-As a result of Sweden's defeat in the Finnish War and the Pomeranian War, and the following Treaty of Fredrikshamn and Treaty of Paris, Sweden declared war on Great Britain.
-The bloodless war, however, existed only on paper, and Britain was still not hindered in stationing ships at the Swedish island of Hanö and trade with the Baltic states.
+During the Napoleonic Wars until 1810, Sweden and the United Kingdom of Great Britain and Ireland were allies in the war against Napoleon.
+As a result of Sweden's defeat in the Finnish War and the Pomeranian War, and the following Treaty of Fredrikshamn and Treaty of Paris, Sweden declared war on the UK.
+The bloodless war, however, existed only on paper, and the UK was still not hindered in stationing ships at the Swedish island of Hanö and trade with the Baltic states.

 Background

-The Treaty of Paris, concluded on 6 January 1810, forced Sweden to join the Continental System, a trade embargo against Great Britain.
-Since Great Britain was Sweden's biggest trade partner this caused economic difficulties, and trade continued to take place through smuggling.
+The Treaty of Paris, concluded on 6 January 1810, forced Sweden to join the Continental System, a trade embargo against the UK.
+Since the UK was Sweden's biggest trade partner this caused economic difficulties, and trade continued to take place through smuggling.
 On 13 November that year, France delivered an ultimatum to the Swedish government demanding that within five days Sweden: